 Beef chuck usually has about a 15 percent fat content, which is just about right.
 You could use sirloin, or a combination of sirloin and chuck would work, too.
 If you wanted to get really extravagant you could even grind your own Kobe beef burgers.Continue to 2 of 8 below.

 02 of 08

 Chill Cubes of Beef in Freezer for 30 Minutes

-Freezing the meat helps it hold its shape better and keeps it firm, so it goes through the grinder more easily.
+Freezing the meat helps it hold its shape better and keeps it firm so that it goes through the grinder more easily.
 Also, starting with semi-frozen meat is preferable from a food safety standpoint.Continue to 3 of 8 below.

 03 of 08